-Hypnotherapy to Quit Smoking – Is It a Good Option?
+Hypnotherapy to Quit Smoking – Is It Even an Option?

 It seems like there are a million ways to quit smoking, with some of them working better than others for some people.
 From patches to pills to counseling programs, there is no limit to the methods you could try to stop smoking.

 But even if it worked for someone else, you may not have the same success.
 You might have to try something more radical.
 Perhaps you have heard of hypnotherapy being used to help people stop smoking.
 Maybe you put no stock in such a method or you just aren’t; sure what it involves or if it will work.

 Read on to find out more about this smoking cessation method and if it is right for you.

 Hypnosis therapy is a method of treatment where the patient is put into a trance-like state that is almost like being asleep.
 They are given suggestions by the hypnotherapist.
 These suggestions are intended to become subliminal messages.
 They may not be something that the subject is aware of, but they are there at the fringes of their mind, influencing them and helping them to make specific choices.

 Hypnotic suggestions work on the part of the brain that generates automatic thoughts.
 When you see something, your mind may generate an automatic reaction based on past experiences or deep-rooted tendencies.
 Those automatic thoughts are directly affected by hypnosis, or at least that is the goal of this type of therapy.

 The basic principle of hypnosis treatment for addiction is to bring those unhealthy thoughts to the surface and to replace them with more positive thoughts that encourage the smoker to cease leaning on something so dangerous to one’s health.
 Patients may be asked, under hypnosis, to share what they know that the unpleasant outcomes of smoking could be.
 The idea is to make the patient understand the three critical principles of quitting.

 - Smoking poisons the human body